Most of a baby's brain development happens in the first 2 years of life. That's

 are.
 Search online to see which ones educators and doctors consider the best.

-Schedule plenty of non-screen time into your child's day.Unstructured playtime
+Schedule plenty of non-screen time into your child's day.Unstructured playtime is important

-important times to put the screens away and interact with your child.
+to put the screens away and interact with your child.